Here's everything you need to know about CSV files: how to format, import, and export them.

 Export CSV files using Google Sheets

-- From your CSV spreadsheet page, go to File > Download as > Comma-separated values (.csv, current sheet)
+From your CSV spreadsheet page, go to File > Download > Comma Separated Values (.csv, current sheet)

 Use a text editor to edit your CSV file